Get Ready To Get Dirty

 If you are looking to become a landlord to make some extra cash on the side, then maintaining and managing your property can become very time consuming.
 Unless you plan on living in the building or making a career out of being a landlord, you should consider hiring a property manager.
 A property manager will typically charge you 8-10% of the monthly rent, and they will conduct regular inspections, find and vet prospective tenants, collect rent and deal with any issues you or your tenants might have.

+Are you looking to rent to a business?
+Our commercial lease solicitors are experts in property law and will be able to help you navigate the complex areas and ensure you're operating as a good landlord.
 For more advice on becoming a landlord, or for legal advice in times of trouble, get in touch for a consultation and some free, impartial advice.